-Grading for the different course activities are stored in the LMS.
+Grading for the different course activities are stored in the Student and Academic online platform.
 After completion of each seven-week period, faculty register the final grades of the period on the Student and Academic online platform, where official records are stored.

 Faculty have tools that allow to track the student's progress and class throughout the period of work.

 Likewise, students have available on their personal website a section on his/her profile at all times where official grades can be accessed.